 The Securities are undated securities in respect of which there is no fixed redemption date.
-Subject to applicable law, the Company may redeem the Securities (in whole but not in part) on the Step Up Date or any subsequent Distribution Payment Date at the Redemption Price (as defined in the Terms and Conditions of the Securities), on the giving of not less than 30 and not more than 60 calendar days' irrevocable notice of redemption to the Securityholders in accordance with Condition 12.1 (Notices to Securityholders).
+Subject to applicable law, the Company may redeem the Securities (in whole but not in part) on the Step Up Date or any subsequent Distribution Payment Date at the Redemption Price (as defined in the Terms and Conditions of the Securities), on the giving of not less than 30 and not more than 60 calendar days' irrevocable notice of redemption to the Securityholders).
 The Securities may also be redeemed (in whole but not in part) at the option of the Company at the Redemption Price upon the occurrence of certain changes in Philippine tax law requiring the payment of Additional Amounts (as defined in the Terms and Conditions of the Securities).
-In addition, the Securities may be redeemed (in whole but not in part) at the option of the Company (A) upon the occurrence of Change of Control Event (as defined in the Terms and Conditions of the Securities) (i) at any time prior to (but excluding) the Step Up Date at the Special Redemption Price (as defined in the Terms and Conditions of the Securities) at any time after the Redemption Price, (C) upon the occurrence of a Reference Security Default Event (as defined in the Terms and Conditions of the Securities) at any time at the Redemption Price, (C) upon the occurrence and continuation of an Accounting Event (as defined in the Terms and Conditions of the Securities) (i) at any time prior to (but excluding) the Step Up Date at the Special Redemption Price or (ii) on or at any time after the Step Up Date at the Redemption Price or (ii) on or at any time after the Step Up Date at the Redemption Price or (ii) on or at any time after the Step Up Date at the Redemption Price or (ii) on or at any time after the Step Up Date at the Redemption Price or (ii) on or at any time after the Step Up Date at the Redemption Price or (ii) on or at any time after the Step Up Date at the Redemption Price or (ii) on or at any time after th
+In addition, the Securities may be redeemed (in whole but not in part) at the option of the Company at the Redemption Price (as defined in the Terms and Conditions of the Securities) (i) at any time prior to (but excluding) the Step Up Date at the Special Redemption Price (as defined in the Terms and Conditions of the Securities) (i) at any time after the Step Up Date at the Redemption Price, (B) upon the occurrence of a Reference Security Default Event (as defined in the Terms and Conditions of the Securities) (i) at any time prior to (but excluding) the Step Up Date at the Special Redemption Price (as defined in the Terms and Conditions of the Securities) (i) at any time prior to (but excluding) the Step Up Date at the Special Redemption Price (as defined in the Terms and Conditions of the Securities) (i) at any time price or (D) in the event (as defined in the Step Up Date at the Redemption Price, (C) upon the occurrence and continuation of an Accounting Event (as defined in the Step Up Date at the Redemption Price, (I) at any time price or (D) in the event less than 25% of the aggregate principal amount of the Securities originally issued remain outstanding, (i) at any time prior to (but excluding) the Step Up Date at the Redemption Price or (ii) on or at any time after the Step

 The Securities are being offered only outside the United States in offshore transactions in compliance with Regulation S under the U.S. Securities Act of 1933, as amended (the "Securities Act").
 The Securities have not been, and will not be, registered under the Securities Act or the securities laws of any other jurisdiction.
-Unless they are so registered, the Securities may be offered only in transactions that are exempt from or not subject to registration under the Securities Act or the securities laws of any other jurisdiction.
+Unless they are so registered, the Securities may be offered only in transactions that are exempt from or not subject to registration under the Securities Laws of any other jurisdiction.
 For further details, see "Subscription and Sale."